 Wi-Fi Availability: It is easy to find free Wi-Fi hotspots when you travel to the Netherlands.
 In fact, two Dutch cities are now Wi-Fi hot zones since 2014.

-Airport/s: The largest international airport in Netherlands (and probably in Europe) is the Amsterdam Airport Schiphol.
+Airport/s: The largest international airport in the Netherlands (and probably in Europe) is the Amsterdam Airport Schiphol.

-Visa Required: Citizens from countries like Australia, Canada, France, Germany, Greece, Hong Kong, USA, Switzerland, UK and many others do not require a visa to Netherlands if they stay for less than 3 months.
+Visa Required: Citizens from countries like Australia, Canada, France, Germany, Greece, Hong Kong, USA, Switzerland, UK, and many others do not require a visa to the Netherlands if they stay for less than 3 months.
 But for those who are staying for more than 3 months, you need to secure an MVV or authorization for a temporary stay.
 You need to check with your local Dutch embassy before you travel to the Netherlands about your visa compliance needs.

-Driving: The people of Netherlands drive on the right side of the road.
+Driving: The people of the Netherlands drive on the right side of the road.

 International Driver’s License Accepted?
 You must have an international driving permit on top of foreign-issued driver’s license in order to drive in the Netherlands.

 Crime: On a national level, the overall crime rate in Netherlands is relatively low.
 But in regional areas, especially in Amsterdam, it is one of the most dangerous cities to live in Europe.

 Electrical Adapters: The electrical sockets in Netherlands are powered by 230 volts of electricity at 50 Hertz.
 Bring your own voltage converter if you’re from a country that has a different voltage type.